coastline

 Julia Pfeiffer Burns State Park (Big Sur)

-The California coastline alternates between sandy beaches and dramatic rocky cliffs throughout its 840-mile length.
-However, few sections can rival the stunning beauty of Big Sur with its prominent headlands, monumental sea stacks, and vertical mountains rising nearly directly from the ocean.
-Pacific Coast Highway (or Highway 1) travels along the coast and is a true engineering marvel, hugging the hillsides near the occasional precarious drop.
-If driving from the south, Julia Pfeiffer Burns State Park is one of the major parks motorists encounter first with classic Big Sur scenery.
-Gigantic sea stacks, isolated from the nearby cliffs, direct the tide as it makes its way inland.
-There are many rest stops, each with incredible, and often elevated, views of the beaches below.
+The California coastline alternates between sandy beaches and dramatic rocky cliffs along its 840-mile length.
+However, few sections rival the stunning beauty of Big Sur, with its prominent headlands, monumental sea stacks, and vertical mountains rising nearly directly from the ocean.
+Pacific Coast Highway (or Highway 1) travels along the coast and is a true engineering marvel, hugging the hillsides near occasional precarious drops.
+If driving from the south, Julia Pfeiffer Burns State Park is one of the first major parks motorists encounter, showcasing classic Big Sur scenery.
+Gigantic sea stacks, isolated from the nearby cliffs, direct the tide as it moves inland.
+Numerous rest stops offer incredible, often elevated, views of the beaches below.

 Big Sur, Julia Pfeiffer Burns State Park, California